chapasirithunge/Chapa-Sirithunge/README.md

 ## News

-- **Talk on robotics**: Excited to share that gave a talk titled "Navigating the Physical World: The Essential Role of Robots" at  the **pudding seminar** at Newnham College, Cambridge on the 11th of **October**.
+- **Talk on robotics**: Excited to share that gave a talk titled "Navigating the Physical World: The Essential Role of Robots" at  the kick off **pudding seminar** of Michaelmas term at Newnham College, Cambridge on the 11th of **October**.
 [Details](https://newn.cam.ac.uk/newnham-news/how-earthworms-and-plants-inspire-scientists-creating-robots)

     <img src="images/puddingtalk.jpg" alt="Profile Photo" width="500" style="margin-left: 15px;"/>